MuckRock/sidekick/README.md

 make server
 ```

-The server will launch at `localhost:5000`, but it is an API server only.
+The server will launch at `localhost:5000` with auto-reload, but it is an API server only.
 Run the frontend following the steps below to access the UI.

 ## Running the frontend